nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 Let's keep in mind that the goal is to implement a validation module that can be extended without being modified.
 Let's try to design it in such a way that implementing the postcode validation cannot affect the existing validation logic.

 In order to achieve this, we should separate the high-level validation policy from the low level details.
-The former refers to the way we validate a pack of data and the latter to the details of how we validate data for specific input fields (like e-mail, phone numbers and postcodes).
+The former refers to the way we validate a set of data and the latter to the details of how we validate data for specific input fields (like e-mail, phone numbers and postcodes).
 Ideally, we would like the former to be agnostic to the latter, like the following:

 ```
 formViews.forEach(view -> {